GochoMugo/msu/docs/installation.md

 <hr/>

-The following methods use the master branch instead of offical releases.
+The following methods use the master branch instead of official releases.
 Also, the manpages are **not** installed in these cases.
 They include:

 1. **automated install**